thebkv/bkv/ruth04.md

 ### What Happens

-Naomi receives the child into her arms and becomes closely involved in his care.
+Naomi receives the child into her arms and participates in his care.

-The women identify his birth with Naomi's restored family life.

 ### The Key

-This is the direct answer to Ruth 1.
+This directly answers the emptiness of Chapter 1.

-There Naomi said:

-> “I went out full…”

-Then:

-> “the LORD hath brought me home again empty.”

-Now:

-**a child is in her bosom.**

-The movement is complete.

-But notice what restoration looks like.

-Elimelech does not return from the dead.

-Mahlon and Chilion do not return.

-The past is not undone.

-Instead, life begins again through a new line.
+Naomi returned without her husband or sons.
+Those deaths are not erased, and the story does not pretend they never happened.

+But death is no longer the final word over the household.

+Naomi is holding new life.

 ### BKV

-Biblical restoration often moves forward rather than backward.
+Restoration does not require rewriting the past.

-The old loss remains part of the story.
+Naomi's losses remain part of her story.

-God's answer creates living continuity beyond it.

-Naomi is not returned to the exact household she lost.

-She is brought into a household she could not have predicted when she stood bitter at Bethlehem's gate.

-That distinction makes Ruth's restoration far deeper than simple replacement.
+But they no longer determine its ending.

 ---

 ### Ruth 4:17 — Obed, Jesse, David

-> “and they called his name Obed: he is the father of Jesse, the father of David.”
+> “he is the father of Jesse, the father of David.”

 ### What Happens

-The narrator suddenly expands the horizon.

-The child in Naomi's arms becomes the grandfather of David.
+The child born from Ruth and Boaz becomes the grandfather of David.

 ### The Key

-The book's scale changes.
+The scale of the story suddenly expands.

-We thought we were watching the survival of one household.

-Now we discover that its restoration belongs to Israel's royal history.

-The private and national stories meet.
+What seemed to be a private family crisis in Bethlehem has become part of the history of Israel's kingship.

+Ruth began:

+> “in the days when the judges ruled.”

+It ends by naming David.

 ### BKV

-The smallest faithful acts in Ruth carry consequences beyond the scale visible to the people performing them.

-Ruth did not know David when she cleaved to Naomi.
+Faithfulness inside one household can carry consequences far beyond what the people inside that household can see.

-She did not know David when she gleaned in the field.
+Ruth could not see David when she chose Naomi on the road.

-Boaz did not know the whole future when he sat at the gate.
+Boaz could not see David when he left handfuls of grain for Ruth.

-Each person acted faithfully within the responsibility immediately before them.

-The larger architecture emerged through those acts.
+Yet those acts belong to the line that eventually reaches him.

 ---

 ### Ruth 4:18–22 — The Genealogy

-The book ends with the generations from Perez to David:
+The book closes:

-**Perez
-→ Hezron
-→ Ram
-→ Amminadab
-→ Nahshon
-→ Salmon
-→ Boaz
-→ Obed
-→ Jesse
-→ David**

-### What Happens

-The narrator places the story inside Judah's continuing genealogy.
+> “Now these are the generations of Pharez…”

+The genealogy moves through Hezron, Ram, Amminadab, Nahshon, Salmon, Boaz, Obed, Jesse, and David.

 ### The Key

-Ruth does not end with Ruth.

-It ends with David.

-The book therefore connects:

-**widowhood
-→ redemption
-→ household
-→ genealogy
-→ kingdom**

-The genealogy is the final proof that redemption restored continuity.

-The name did not disappear.

-The line continued.
+Ruth's story is placed inside a larger line.

+The household has been restored, but the significance of that restoration reaches beyond the household.

+The ending also looks backward to Perez, whom the elders had already mentioned in their blessing.

 ### BKV

-The end of Ruth reveals the scale hidden inside the beginning.

-A famine in Bethlehem.

-A family in Moab.

-Three widows.

-A woman gleaning barley.

-A midnight request.
+The book closes by showing that restoration can operate on more than one scale at once.

+Naomi receives a child.

-A sandal at a gate.
+A family receives a future.

-A child.

-David.

-The architecture keeps enlarging.

-Faithfulness at one scale participates in something larger than itself.
+Israel receives the line of David.

 ---